jeremykenedy/laravel-roles/readme.md

 # Roles And Permissions For Laravel 5.4

-A Powerful package for handling roles and permissions in Laravel 5.4 This package is an adaptation of [romanbican/roles](https://github.com/romanbican/roles) and [ultraware/roles](https://github.com/ultraware/roles/).
+A Powerful package for handling roles and permissions in Laravel 5.4.

 - [Installation](#installation)
     - [Composer](#composer)